-Varied a little in form and color the petals are predominatly yellow with brown to mahogany markings on the lip, flowers will reach around 3 – 4 cm.
-Formally named D.corymbosa.
+Varied a little in form and color the petals are predominantly yellow with brown to mahogany markings on the lip, flowers will reach around 3 – 4 cm.

 - Natural Habitat – Light to part shade in open woodland areas, well drained soil.